sjdv1982/seamless/installation.md

     This method has been tested under macOS and Linux.
 As it relies on `os.fork()`, it will not work under Windows.

-    You will have the choice between several environment files, on a spectrum between minimalist and maximum compatibility with the Seamless Docker image.
+    You will have the choice between several conda environment definitions, on a spectrum between minimalist and maximum compatibility with the Seamless Docker image.

 3. Finally, there is also the seamless-minimal installation method.
 This is not a real Seamless installation.
 The aim of seamless-minimal is to act as a *service* to execute reproducible computations (transformations) inside arbitrary conda environments.
 These transformations are generated elsewhere, by a full Seamless installation, or by a different reproducible computation framework.